Multi-Higgs Amplitudes Bootstrapped: Dissecting SMEFT and HEFT: The importance of matching complete amplitudes

-In this appendix, we show in detail two phenomenons that are crucial to ensure a successful matching between bootstrapped and EFT on-shell scattering amplitudes.
+In this appendix, we show two phenomena that highlight the importance of matching complete amplitudes and lead to results that would otherwise be unexpected.
+Both phenomena have been discussed in the literature before, in particular in App.
+A of~\cite{Balkin:2021dko} and of~\cite{Liu:2023jbq}.
 First, we show how the non-factorizable piece of the on-shell amplitude absorbs some contributions that, in the EFT, are generated by factorizable diagrams.
-Second, we show how the first phenomenon and non-trivial cancellations allow the on-shell amplitude to correctly account for momentum-dependent lower-point vertices in the EFT.
+Second, we show how the first phenomenon and non-trivial cancelations allow the on-shell amplitude to correctly account for momentum-dependent lower-point vertices in the EFT.